mcreps/UniverstityOfToledo/README.md

 ## Usage
 1. Project was built using eclipse OXYGEN
-2. Clone the project into a workspace
+2. Download the zipped project to your desktop
+3. Add mysql-connector-java-5.1.44-bin.jar to classpath
-3. Add the jdbc jars to the classpath
+4. Add log4j-1.2.15.jar to the classpath
-4. Add the Connection jar to the classpath
+4. Add slf4j-api-1.7.25.jar to the classpath
+5. Add slf4j-log4j12-1.7.25.jar to the classpath
+6. Add DatabaseProperties.jar to classpath
+7. Add log4j.properties fiel to src directory
+8. Add database.properties to root folder
-5. Build and save a database.properties files in the root directory
+9. Build and save a database.properties files in the root directory
-6. Test to make sure you can connect to the database
+10. Test to make sure you can connect to the database

 ## History